 Less time taken to save for a deposit

-Saving money for a deposit can be a long and tedious process.
-By saving for a deposit of only 5%, you effectively spend less time saving.
-It also means some of the money you were intending for a bigger deposit can be diverted to other assets or investments, such as shares, or an emergency fund to leave in a high-interest savings account.
+Saving money for a traditional 20% deposit can be a long process.
+But saving for a deposit of only 5% effectively sees you reaching your target sooner.
+It also means some of the money you were intending for a larger deposit can be diverted to other assets or investments, such as shares, or an emergency fund that can be earning interest in a high-interest savings account or saving you interest off your mortgage by sitting in redraw or offset account.

 Domain's First Home Buyer Report 2024 found it takes first home buyers almost seven years to save a 20% deposit for an 'entry level house' in the Sydney market.
 Saving 5% would theoretically take only a quarter of that time.